openedx/edx-documentation/en_us/install_operations/source/configuration/edx_search.rst

 You can also reindex the course manually through the **Reindex** button in the **Course Overview** page.

+.. note:: The search feature only returns results for courses that are currently open for enrollment.
+Course teams can set the enrollment start and end dates for their courses in Studio.
+For more information, see :ref:`opencoursestaff:Determine Start and End Dates` in the *Building and Running an Open edX Course* guide.

 ==============================
 Which Data Gets Indexed